saitodisse/bom-recipe-calculator/src/tests/README.md

-# Testes da Refatoração do BOM Recipe Calculator
+# BOM Recipe Calculator Refactoring Tests

-Este diretório contém os testes unitários e de integração para a refatoração do módulo de cálculo de receitas (Bill of Materials).

-## Estrutura de Diretórios

-Os testes estão organizados nas seguintes categorias:
+This directory contains unit and integration tests for the refactoring of the recipe calculation module (Bill of Materials).

+## Directory Structure

+The tests are organized into the following categories:

-- **models**: Testes para as classes de modelo (Product, TreeNode, etc.)
+- **models**: Tests for model classes (Product, TreeNode, etc.)
-- **services**: Testes para os serviços (Calculator, TreeValidator, Utils, etc.)
+- **services**: Tests for services (Calculator, TreeValidator, Utils, etc.)
-- **builders**: Testes para os construtores (MaterialsTreeBuilder, etc.)
+- **builders**: Tests for builders (MaterialsTreeBuilder, etc.)
-- **traversers**: Testes para os traversers (TreeTraverser, etc.)
+- **traversers**: Tests for traversers (TreeTraverser, etc.)
-- **integration**: Testes de integração para o fluxo completo

-## Dados de Teste

-O arquivo `testData.ts` contém dados de teste compartilhados entre os diferentes testes, incluindo:

-- Produtos de exemplo (farinha, água, sal, fermento)
-- Produtos semi-acabados (massa)
-- Produtos finais (pão)
-- Produtos para testar dependências circulares
-- Resultados esperados para validação

-## Como Executar os Testes

-### Executar Todos os Testes
+- **integration**: Integration tests for the complete flow

+## Test Data

+The `testData.ts` file contains test data shared between different tests,
+including:

+- Example products (flour, water, salt, yeast)
+- Semi-finished products (dough)
+- Final products (bread)
+- Products for testing circular dependencies
+- Expected results for validation

+## How to Run the Tests

+### Run All Tests

 #### Windows (PowerShell)